hugocruzz/PyLake/README.md

 This work present methods used to compute meaningful physical properties in aquatic sciences.

 The methods are based on Xarray.
-Multi-dimensional array are compatible if an xarray is passed as input.
+Multi-dimensional large time-series array are compatible if an xarray is passed as input.

-This package is meant to be used on large time serie of data like presented in https://www.datalakes-eawag.ch/datadetail/886

 Algorithms and documentation are sometimes inspired by LakeAnalyzer in R (https://github.com/GLEON/rLakeAnalyzer)